This post was updated in March 2017 to reflect to the most recent information available.

 Again, you can see there’s not a whole lot of flexibility in scores, but that’s not surprising, given the quantitative nature of engineering.

-While there is no magic bullet score that will get you in to the best engineering schools, a quantitative score around 159 will put you in average company.
+While there is no magic bullet score that will get you in to the best engineering schools, a quantitative score between 161-166 will put you in average company for the top 100 programs.
 Therefore, you should try to get into the 160s.
 Again, that’s not a ton of breathing room, but, hey, you want to be an engineer?
 You should probably be pretty decent at math.

 The answer to this tough question depends on your available time and skill level in math (and verbal!).
 First you’ll need a good study plan, probably a math focused one.
 A lot of Magoosh students have used these schedules to great success.
 You’ll also need some good GRE resources.
 Be careful, there’s a lot of GRE prep materials out on the market to sift through, and a lot of it’s not great.
 My colleague Chris Lele has reviewed the major GRE prep books and it’s worth a read.
 And of course I’d be remiss if I didn’t recommend checking out Magoosh, as our students regularly experience strong gains in quantitative scores.

 Due to the overwhelming response in the comments, I’ve had to shut them off, so some final advice for those in search of whether or not your scores are good: